Protect dog paws on hot pavements featured image

 • Pulling their feet when asked to walk on hot pavement

-Even if your beloved Fido doesn't show these signs of pain, regularly checking their paws is still necessary.
+Even if your beloved Fido doesn't show these signs of pain, regularly checking their paws is still necessary, especially every time after a walk.

-This way, you can also diagnose other problems like ingrown nails or infections at an early stage.
+Not only will you know their paw's health status, but you will also see other potential problems like ingrown nails or infections at an early stage!

 FIrst Aid for Injured Dog Paws